tompascall/GOL/README.md

 var gol = require('../src/gol.js');
 ```

-Then you need a map object (in the below exapmle: `beingsMap`) that represents the starting situation.
-The `map` array is a matrix, where `1` represents an alive being, `0` represents an empty cell.
-You have to give the `width` and `height` of the map, too:
+Then you need an object (in the below example called `beingsMap`) that represents the starting situation (the seed of the world).
+The object must contain the following properties:
+- The `map` array must be a matrix, where the number `1` means an alive being, and number `0` means an empty cell
+- You have to give the `width` and `height` of the matrix, too:

 ```js
 var beingsMap = {